tullamods/OmniCC/.github/ISSUE_TEMPLATE/bug_report.md

 name: Bug report
 about: Create a report to help us improve
 title: ''
-labels: ''
+labels: ':beetle: bug'
 assignees: ''
 ---

-**Running Software (issues missing this information will be deleted):**
- - Addon version:
- - Server patch: [e.g. Build 8.0.1.27178]

- **Have you read the changelog? (please don't waste our time)** Mark if read.

-**Describe the bug**
-A clear and concise description of what the bug is.

-**To Reproduce**
-Steps to reproduce the behaviour:
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

-**Expected behaviour**
-A clear and concise description of what you expected to happen.
+**Give us a clear and concice description of the problem, and what you expect to happen**

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

-**Error Logs**
+Screenshots can help quite a bit.

+**Do you have any steps to reproduce this issue?**

+The best way for us to fix an issue is to know how to reproduce it.

+**Are you getting any error messages?**

-Type `/console scriptErrors 1` in the chat and reload the game.
+World of Warcraft disables errors by default.
+Install [BugSack](https://www.curseforge.com/wow/addons/bugsack) or addon error messages via `/console scriptErrors 1` and reload the game.
 If an error window appears, write here the first message (labelled 1/Many) that appeared.

-**Additional context**
-Add any other context about the problem here.
+If you're getting especially low FPS, it probably means that you're getting a bunch of errors that are hidden.

+**What version of OmniCC are you running?**

+You can get this via the slash command `/omnicc version`.
+If you're not running the latest release, please try that version first.

+**What version of World of Warcraft are you on?**

+You can get this via the command, `/dump GetBuildInfo()`.

+**What other addons are you running?**

+Lot of times, OmniCC issues are AddOn specific.